edwardbirdlab/paper-readar/README.md

 # Scientific Paper Reader

 A Progressive Web App for reading, annotating, and listening to scientific papers with AI-powered features.
+Warning!
+This is my first experiment with "Vibe coding", or letting AI code a entire project with me only providing human language inputs.
+I have done no code validation of what it has written.
+Use at your own risk!

 ## Features